 Port Honors Shipping Lines for Green Leadership

-Twenty shipping lines were honored today by the Port of Long Beach for efforts to improve air quality locally by slowing down or deploying cleaner vessels or both at the annual Green Flag and Green Ship awards.
+LONG BEACH, CALIFORNIA - Twenty shipping lines were honored today by the Port of Long Beach for efforts to improve air quality locally by slowing down or deploying cleaner vessels – or both – at the annual Green Flag and Green Ship awards.